 Take the sting out of winter’s chill by joining The Great Winter Warm-up: At Home.
 Throughout the month of February, compassionate people like you are giving the gift of warm comforters to those in need.

-This year, we’re asking people to stay safe and participate from home instead.
+While we'd love to tie comforters together in person, this year again we’re asking people to stay safe and participate from home instead.

 That doesn’t mean you can’t still stay connected.
 You can host a virtual comforter-making party over a video call with friends and family or send them a digital valentine when you donate towards the cost of comforter supplies.